nax3t/interview-handbook/css/index.md

 - What is the difference between display: inline; and display: inline-block;?

 Questions from https://github.com/bargitta/cssInterview
-- What is box model?
+- What is the box model?
+Draw it out and explain the different elements.
 - Where to define styles?
 - List CSS selectors and their priorities
 - The difference between block element, inline-block element and inline element